manuGil/online-core/docs/source/data-modeling.rst

 Vector Data Model
 ^^^^^^^^^^^^^^^^^
-The main difference between our first data model (tessellation) and the vector data model is that tessellations do not explicitly store the geo-reference of the phenomena, but the vector data model does.
+The main difference between our first data model (tessellation) and the vector data model is that tessellations do not explicitly store the georeference of the phenomena, but the vector data model does.
 This means that with every feature, coordinates are stored.
-In this section we will discuss four examples of vector data representations: Triangulated Irregular Networks (TIN), Polygons, Lines and Points.
+In this section, we will discuss four examples of vector data representations: Triangulated Irregular Networks (TIN), Polygons, Lines and Points.

 We start with the Triangulated Irregular Networks (TINs) because they have some characteristics in common with tessellations.